Hackuarium/simple-spectro/docs/6-applications/chemistry/README.md

 – 0.5 g of sodium bicarbonate

+– a hot plate

+– a magnetic stirrer

+– an aluminum foil

+– a beaker

+– a spatula

 ### Procedure

-1. Mix the sucrose/ fructose with your chosen acidic solution (we used an erlenmeyer).
+1. Mix the sucrose/ fructose with your chosen acidic solution (we used an erlenmeyer), using the magnetic agitator.
-2. Heat your solution up to 250°C for 40 minutes until it becomes black.
-Be careful to cover and agitate your solution.
+2. Heat your solution up to 250°C thanks to the hot plate, for 40 minutes until it becomes black.
+Be careful to cover (with the aluminum foil) and agitate your solution.
 3. Pour the content in a beaker and add in two times the sodium bicarbonate (your mix will inflate).
 4. If the mixture is too thick, don't esitate to add up to 10ml of water.
 5. Let cool down the solution of CQDs.